-About Buying in Spain – Property Guide
+Buying Property in Spain Guide

-1: Determine Your Property Budget
+1: Determine Your Spanish Property Budget

-Once you have worked out exactly how much to spend on your new first home in Spain, eliminate any properties out of the price range.
-This lessens the chance of becoming emotionally attached to a family home you can’t buy.
+Once you have determined how much to spend on your new first home in Spain, eliminate properties outside this budget.
+Also, consider the following critical financial points

 - How much available hard cash there is.